 - Encephalitis, a type of brain infection;

-How to avoid catching the measles
+How to prevent getting measles

-When to go to the doctor
+When to see a doctor

 You should see a doctor if you experience symptoms such as:

 - Fever above 40ºC (about 104ºF) due to an increased risk of seizures t

 - Signs of dehydration such as sunken eyes, very dry skin, crying without tears and reduced urine output

 - If you are unable to drink fluids